-Found mainly in England on heathland, and associated with heather, this rust-coloured bug is very similar to the much commoner Birch Catkin Bug K. resedae.
+Found mainly in England on heathland, and associated with heather, this rust-coloured bug is very similar to the much more widespread Birch Catkin Bug K. resedae.

-This species is slightly smaller than K. resedae and the markings seem to be subtly different.
+This species is slightly smaller than K. resedae and the markings are subtly different.
 Specifically, the pale area of the scutellum is usually larger in K. ericae, and there are fewer dark marks on the corium.

 Adult: All year

 Surrey (August 2008) ©Tristan

 |Adult: Surrey (August 2008) ©Tristan Bantock||Adult: Norfolk (May 2008) ©Tristan Bantock

 (August 2008) ©Mark Dunkling